redhat-solution-patterns/redhat-solution-patterns.github.io/content/patterns/solution-pattern-disconnected-hcp-with-virt.md

 +++
-author = "Gaurav Midha (Red Hat)" title = "Event-driven intelligent applications" date = "2025-03-17" description = "Optimise resource utilisation and reduce costs for your private workloads by running it using Hosted Control Planes with OpenShift Virtualization in disconnected environment." tags = [
+author = "Gaurav Midha (Red Hat)" title = "Run your private workloads in Disconnected HCP OpenShift clusters with OpenShift Virtualization" date = "2025-03-17" description = "Optimise resource utilisation and reduce costs for your private workloads by running it using Hosted Control Planes with OpenShift Virtualization in disconnected environment." tags = [